vakodrazan/HTML-and-CSS-landing-page/README.md

 In this project, I use **_HTML5_**, **_SASS_** and **_BEM_**.
 I use a little bit of **_vanilla JavaScript_** to make the image slider work.

-**Styles**:
+## Features

-- I work with Mobile-First, and Responsive.
+- I made the website mobile-first and responsive.
-- Use SASS then convert it into CSS
+- Used SASS then converted it into CSS.

-## Installation instruction
+## Installation instructions

 - Fork then clone this repository
 - Run `npm install`